srbrry/concentration-memory-game/README.md

 Music Match™ is a game that puts your memory to the test!
 Modeled after a "concentration" card matching game, players must turn over pairs of cards that feature pictures of different music-related paraphernalia (instruments, CDs, etc.)

-Inspired by its creators love for all things music, the game is a musical spin on the classic game, featuring hand-sketched cards.
+Inspired by its creator's love for all things music, the game is a musical spin on the classic game, featuring hand-sketched cards.

 During their turn, a player must select from two of 16 blank cards in hopes of turning up a match.